Sinistron (video game): Gameplay

+The game has six stages of quickly increasing difficulty.
+The last two stages take place inside the Sinistron creature itself.

 Plot

 The story differs partly depending on the PC-Engine and TurboGrafix-16 version.

 PC-Engine: Earth astronomers observe a supernova many astronomical units away; some time after the supernova, several iron cells and alien debris fly directly from the destroyed sun and into the Solar System towards the Earth.
 After much chaos and the continual shower of iron cells, it was ruled out that the disaster was invasion related, resulting in the construction of a fleet of space fighter class called the Violent Soldier.
 The Violent Soldiers are sent to the source of the supernova whereupon they find the automated ruins of an advanced civilization led by an enormous, cybernetic iron-spewing alien monster.

 TurboGrafix-16: A massive, planet-devouring, cybernetic entity named Sinistron approaches the Solar System.
 After devouring Pluto, a fleet of space fighters is sent to destroy it, but only one (the player's) survives.